 After the pie has baked for 30 minutes, sprinkle the topping on, turn the oven up to broil and pop the pie back in the oven for a minute or two to brown the topping.

 Cut into wedges and enjoy this scrumptious cauliflower gruyere pie!

-Here's the recipe for my cauliflower gruyere pie.
+Here's the cauliflower gruyere pie recipe.
 If you make this I hope you'll come back to leave a star rating and a comment.
 I'd love to know what you think!Print

 Cauliflower Gruyere Pie with Potato Crust

 An utterly delicious savory pie that's perfect for lunch, brunch, dinner or entertaining.
 Gluten-free and easily vegetarian

 - Cook Time: 35 mins

 - Category: Lunch, brunch, dinner, appetizer